JKISoftware/JKI-State-Machine/README.md

+*Do you have JKI State Machine questions, ideas, or challenges you'd like discuss?
+Join the conversation happening in the [JKI State Machine Community Forum](https://forums.jki.net/forum/46-jki-state-machine/).*

 # JKI State Machine
 The easiest way to create powerful, maintainable VIs in LabVIEW™ The JKI State Machine™ for LabVIEW™ is an easy-to-use yet powerful state machine template.
 It is the very same template that is used by the JKI team, nearly every day, and is the result of years of refinement by our team of LabVIEW™ experts.